 2. Excellent & organic food.

 Puglia has managed to preserve its culinary traditions and with quality products among the highest in Italy.
 Puglia cheese is world-famous, and you owe yourself a visit to the local caseificio.
-You will taste some regional specialties: burrata, a stretched mozzarella, cacioricotta, caciocavallo ect.
+Moving to Puglia it means taste every day regional specialties: burrata, a stretched mozzarella, cacioricotta, caciocavallo ect.
 Local markets (every Apulian town has them) that show fresh morning fish and vegetables only recently plucked from the ground.
 But there are many other specialties such as “orecchiette” or “strascinate” (homemade pasta) prepared with turnip tops or sauce.
 Even for meat lovers there is only the embarrassment of choice in the local butcher’s shop with meat all raised on local farms.

 3. Space for your own paradise

 Many properties have their own olive and fruit trees and plenty of space to grow your own herbs and organic vegetables.
 Property prices in the countryside are very reasonable, and you are likely to get a bigger plot than you could afford back home.
 You may be tempted to get a dog, or even some chickens.